ghoshraunaq-art/Decision-Intelligence-Platform/README.md

 # 📈 Future Improvements

-- Machine Learning Sales Forecasting
+- ML-based Demand Forecasting
 - Customer Lifetime Value Prediction
 - Advanced RFM Segmentation
 - Profit & Margin Analysis
+- Automated Data Pipeline Integration
+- Real-Time Data Streaming
+- Authentication & Role-Based Access Control
-- Export Reports (PDF / Excel)
+- Exportable Business Reports (PDF / Excel)
-- Authentication System
-- Role-Based Access Control
-- Real-Time Data Integration
-- AI-Powered Decision Intelligence
+- AI-Assisted Business Insights Generation

+---

+# 📌 Disclaimer

+This project is developed for educational and portfolio purposes.

+The dataset used in this platform is synthetically generated using Faker and does not represent any real company's sales, customers, or inventory information.

 ---